Annual Exhibition 2019 | Final Selection

 Prizes & Awards (subject to final confirmation)

 There are many prizes and awards available to win, including:

-The de Laszlo Foundation Prize: The de Laszlo Medal and £1,500 will be awarded to an artist under 35 for the best artwork from life by an artist aged 35 or under
+The de Laszlo Foundation Prize: The de Laszlo Medal and £1,500 will be awarded for the best artwork from life by an artist aged 35 or under

 The Nathan David Award for Sculpture: £150